kana4/bioinformatics_rust_book/src/Chapter_3/3_4_Iteration.md

 }
 ```

-This is sometimes referred to as a process called iteration.
+This is sometimes referred to as iteration.

 // versions of iteration